lichenrobo/horo_sayings/README.md

 # horo_sayings
-Some sayings of THE WISE WOLF Horo.
+A crude site to log some sayings of THE WISE WOLF Horo.